RiverArchitect/RA_wiki/wiki/Signposts.md

 | `Wildcard`   | `(0/nodata=off and 1=on)` |
 | wild         | On/ off values for any purpose to confine analyses |

-More Rasters indicating morphological units (e.g., [Wyrick and Pasternack 2014][wyrick14]) or topographic change (e.g., [Carley et al. 2012][carley12]) as well as a detrended digital elevation model (DEM), surface grain size estimate and a depth to groundwater Raster are (optionally) required.
+More Rasters indicating morphological units (e.g., [Wyrick and Pasternack 2014][wyrick14]) or topographic change (e.g., [Carley et al. 2012][carley12]) as well as a detrended digital elevation model (DEM), surface grain size estimate and a depth to water table Raster are (optionally) required.

 Some parameters, such as the dimensionless bed shear stress or the mobile grain size, can be directly computed from the flow velocity, depth, and present grain size.
 Additional input Rasters could be used for every parameter to shorten calculation duration, but this approach required large storage capacity on the hard disk and it is less flexible regarding computation methods.
 Therefore, the *River Architect* uses its own routines for calculating parameters such as the dimensionless bed shear stress or mobile grain sizes.